LeaderPortfolio

 Philanthropic Impact

-Education and Research$100M
+Education and Science$0.1B

 Tang Prize

-Medical Research, Child Welfare, and Disaster ReliefVarious
+Medical Research, Child Welfare and Disaster ReliefUnknown

 Samuel and Esther Yin Foundation

-Supports medical research, child welfare, and disaster relief
+Supports medical research, child welfare, and disaster relief.

 Wealth Trajectory